junwha/FastFit/README.md

    ```

-#### Running JAR in Docker Container
+#### Running JAR on Docker using run.sh

-If Docker image is created, you can run JAR in the Docker container instead of Tomcat webapp.
+Once the Docker image is created, you can run JAR in the Docker container instead of deploying to Tomcat.

-1. Run docker conatiner with entry point bash.
+1. Run Docker conatiner with entry point bash.

    ```shell
    docker run -it --entrypoint=bash cse364
    ```

-2. Execute run.sh
+2. Execute `run.sh`

    ```shell
    . run.sh
    ```

 #### Running JAR manually